rustyrazorblade/cdm/README.md

 # Cassandra Dataset Manager

 Cassandra Dataset Manager, referred to simply as `cdm`, is a tool to learn how to use Apache Cassandra.

-The easiest way to get started is to [download cdm](https://github.com/riptano/cdm-java/releases/download/0.11/cdm) and put it somewhere in your path.
+The easiest way to get started is to [download the latest cdm](https://github.com/rustyrazorblade/cdm/releases/) and put it somewhere in your path.

 Work in progress.
 Original cdm was written in Python but is being ported to Java for maintainability and the ability to easy distribute a single file.

 ## Building

-You can build an executable via `make`.
-This will create a JAR via `mvn package` with a bash wrapper in the `bin` directory that you can drop in your $PATH and run like a normal Linux/Mac executable.
+You can build an executable via `gradle buildBinary`.
+This will create a fat JAR via with a bash wrapper in the `bin` directory that you can drop in your $PATH and run like a normal Linux/Mac executable.

 CDM doesn't currently work on windows as it's dependent on bash and cqlsh.
 There are plans to lift this restriction.